A Community-Based Medical School for the 21st Century

 About the Annual Haider Lecture

 The Thomas & Salma Haider Biomedical Breakthrough Lecture brings the best and brightest researchers in the biomedical field to Riverside to present their research.
-The 2025 lecture will be held on Thursday, Oct.
-9, 2025 at 6 pm and will feature David D. Lo, MD, PhD, distinguished professor of biomedical sciences at the Univeristy of California, Riverside School of Medicine.
-His lecture is titled “Toxic Ecologies: The Salton Sea, Asthma, and Miasma”
+The 2026 lecture will be held on Thursday, Oct.
+22, 2026 at 6 pm and will feature Pamela J. Bjorkman, PhD, NAS, AAAS, the David Baltimore professor of biology and biological engineering at the California Institute of Technology (Caltech) in Pasadena, CA.

 This annual lecture series is supported through the generosity of an endowed gift from Dr. Thomas and Salma Haider, longtime supporters of medical education and research at the University of California, Riverside.